google/guava/README.md

 5. For the mainline flavor, we unit-test the libraries using only OpenJDK 1.8 on Linux.
 Some features, especially in `com.google.common.io`, may not work correctly in other environments.

-  For the Android flavor, our unit tests run on API level 10 (Gingerbread).
+For the Android flavor, our unit tests run on API level 15 (Ice Cream Sandwich).

 [current release]: https://github.com/google/guava/wiki/Release23
 [guava-release-api-docs]: http://google.github.io/guava/releases/23.0/api/docs/